LinkedInLearning/supply-chain-security-implementing-application-security-posture-management-aspm-3888082/insecure-kubernetes-deployments-main/README.md

 1. Make sure you have [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), [Helm](https://helm.sh/docs/intro/install/), [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), [eksctl](https://eksctl.io/installation/) and a valid AWS user configured

-2. Move to terraform directory, `cd terraform`
+2. Move to terraform directory, `cd terraform` and rejoice!

 3. Apply the terraform, this creates an EKS cluster for testing: `terraform init` `terraform plan` `terraform apply` This creates two EKS node groups, one publicly accessible over SSH and another private.
 These will run small instances, be sure to `terraform destroy` when you're done for minimal fees.
 This takes about 15 minutes.